ArduPilot/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/Pixhawk1/README.md

 ## Battery Monitoring

-The board has a dedicatd power monitor port on a 6 pin DF13 connector.
+The board has a dedicated power monitor port on a 6 pin DF13 connector.
 The correct battery setting parameters are dependent on the type of power brick which is connected.